-Kalanchoe manginii, also known as Bryophyllum manginii, is a succulent perennial with arching branches of fleshy, rounded leaves.
+Kalanchoe manginii, also known as Bryophyllum manginii, is a succulent plant with arching branches of fleshy, rounded leaves.
 It grows up to 12 inches (30 cm) tall and about the same in width.
-Leaves are glossy green, turning reddish in full sun, sometimes slightly crenate in the upper part, up to 1.2 inches (3 cm) long, and up to 0.6 inch (1.5 cm) wide.
-Flowers are urn-shaped, red-orange to bright red, up to 1 inch (2.5 cm) long and appear in spring.
+Leaves are glossy green, turning reddish in full sun, sometimes slightly crenate in the upper part, up to 1.2 inches (3 cm) long, and up to 0.6 inches (1.5 cm) wide.
+Flowers are urn-shaped, red-orange to bright red, up to 1 inch (2.5 cm) long, and appear in spring.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 Kalanchoe care is minimal, but be cautious about light levels.
 Intense southern light can burn the tips of the leaves.
 Place pots in partial sun to light shade areas when growing Kalanchoes.